guille/webpage-dev/pages/_posts/static-blog-vue-2019.md

 ## Now...

 One of the reasons I gave for making the re-design is that the old site didn't look good on mobile.
-You might have noticed that I've made a great improvement in this area, as the new site doesn't look great on neither mobile nor PC.
+As it is now, the new site doesn't look great on neither mobile nor PC.
+So why the regression?

-The blog part looks okay since it's handled by the theme, but the landing and the Vitae sections need some heavy design work.
+The blog part looks mostly okay since it's handled by the theme, but the landing and the Vitae sections need some more design work.
 But hey, a big part of why I'm doing this is to learn more about web development and design and knowing the one public website I own is this ugly is a great motivator to learn and get better at it.